Unlocking the Power of GANs in Non-Autoregressive Text Generation: Experiment

 \subsubsection{Unconditional Generation}

-The experimental results of the unconditional generation are shown in Table~\ref{table:exp_result_coco} and~\ref{table:exp_result_emnlp}. ``DI'' indicates Decoding Iteration.
+The experimental results of the unconditional generation are shown in Table~\ref{table:exp_result}.
 For the COCO dataset, Transformer gets the best performance in AR models, while ANT is the best one in NAR models.
-ANT gets 0.013 in FED, which is better than other NAR models and close to AR models like ScratchGAN and InitialGAN.
-Similar results can be found in Inverse BLEU.
-There are large gaps between MLE-based NAR models (V-NAT and V-CMLM) and AR models, which is consistent with our theoretical analyses.
-The input with incomplete information increases the difficulties of MLE training.
-NAGAN is inferior to all the other models, which shows the limitations of the biased \textit{straight-through estimator}.
+More specifically, ANT obtains 0.013 in FED.
+This result outperforms a number of AR language GANs and is close to the InitalGAN, which is the best language GANs on the COCO dataset.
+Similar results can be found in Inverse BLEU (I. BELU).
+ANT gets 31.12 in I. BLEU and it is much better than other NAR models.
+The performance of MLE-based NAR models (NAT and CMLM) is far behind the AR models.
+Existing MLE-based NAR models make use of the characteristic of specific tasks (like strong corresponding relation between input and output in machine translation) to relieve the multi-modality problem~\cite{DBLP:conf/iclr/Gu0XLS18}.
+Once they are transferred to more fundamental tasks (e.g., unconditional generation), the inhere problem will be more severe and lead to the obvious decrease of model performance.
+NAGAN, another GAN-based NAR model, is inferior to all the other models.
+It shows the limitations of the biased \textit{straight-through estimator}.

 For the EMNLP dataset, Transformer is still the best model.
-ANT outperforms other NAR models in FED, while V-CMLM can slightly outperform ANT in Inverse BLEU.
-The iterative decoding mechanism help V-CMLM to better process complicated datasets with higher decoding latency.
-To further discuss their performance in token level, we draw the curve of Self-BLEU and Negative BLEU by tuning the temperature in Transformer and show the results in Figure~\ref{fig:add-result-bleu}.
-ANT is the only NAR model which can get comparable performance with AR models, while other NAR models (including V-CMLM) remain behind obviously.
-Specifically, NAGAN gets extremely low BLEU and Inverse BLEU, which reveals the difficulties of NAGAN to converge on complicated datasets.
-Furthermore, we compare Least Coverage Rate (LCR) of Transformer and other NAR models in Figure~\ref{fig:add-result-lcr}.
-It shows that ANT is the only NAR model which can get close performance with Transformer.
+ANT outperforms other NAR models in FED, while CMLM can slightly outperform ANT in Inverse BLEU.
+The iterative decoding mechanism helps CMLM to better process complicated datasets with higher decoding latency.
+To further discuss their performance in the token level, we follow the suggestions from~\cite{DBLP:conf/iclr/CacciaCFLPC20}, and draw the curve of Self-BLEU and Negative BLEU by tuning the temperature in Transformer.
+The results are shown in Figure~\ref{fig:add-result} (a).
+ANT is the only NAR model which can get comparable performance with AR models, while other NAR models (including CMLM) remain behind obviously.
+Specifically, NAGAN gets extremely low BLEU, which indicates that NAGAN cannot generate fluency sentences.
+It reveals the difficulties of NAGAN to converge on complicated datasets.
+Furthermore, we compare Least Coverage Rate (LCR) of Transformer and other NAR models in Figure~\ref{fig:add-result} (b).
+ANT outperforms CMLM with lower decoding iterations, and it is the only NAR model which can get close performance with Transformer.